momolarson/fretboard/README.md

-# Vex Fretboard as a react componenet
+# Vex Fretboard as a react component

 A React Component for rendering guitar and bass fretboards.